Hey, I’m Emily, and I am so glad you’re here!

 After growing up thinking I was a Christian, I finally met Jesus when I was 18.
 I can still remember how I felt that evening in a campus worship service where we sang Lifehouse’s “Everything” and Todd Agnew’s “Grace Like Rain,” before hearing a message about Christ already paying for my sin.
 I realized for the first time that my sin was just as bad as anyone else’s and that I didn’t have to first clean myself up to come to Christ.
 My whole world changed as I learned what a real relationship with Christ meant.

-My sweet boyfriend Jonathan is my best friend and a true partner.
+My husband Jonathan is my best friend and a true partner.
 He spurs me on to place my hope in Christ.
 Jonathan’s example of loving and serving the local church has been instrumental in my walk with the Lord.

 God keeps impressing on my heart the need to share with others that life is about more than what we can see here and now on earth.
 He has a higher purpose and calling for each one of us.
 Join with me in exploring what it means to encounter life – a real, true life that is only found through following Jesus!